Thanks for asking all your questions everyone :) I had great fun!

 Central Newcastle High School 1998 – 2004, Sunderland University 2006 – 2009, Northumbria University 2012 – 2013, Durham University 2013 – 2014,

 A Levels (English Language, Psychology and Physics), BSc (Hons) Psychology, Primary Postgraduate Certificate in Education, MSc Cognitive Neuroscience

 In between my undergraduate degree and my PGCE I worked as a support worker for stroke patients, and a teaching assistant in a local primary school.

 I’m a first year PhD student.

-My favourite thing is finding out new things which help you understand how something works, or makes you think ‘wow!’
+Favourite thing to do in my job My favourite thing is finding out new things which help you understand how something works, or makes you think ‘wow!’